I’ve been chasing Feinman since I was twenty-one. By that, I mean, beyond the man himself, the ideal of true love and all its promise.

 “Well, things seldom turn out how we expect them to,” I say to him.

 My mouth is a bit dry.
 My eyes, too, devoid of moisture.
-I blink a few times.
+I blink a few times, realizing just how supremely dry they are and my mouth even dryer and a sense of urgency is doubling back, waiting for me to catch up to it.

 He reaches over to help with my sleeve.
 As I’m leaning forward to receive his assist, my ruby necklace swings forward a bit and catches the light.
 And his eye.